migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 mysql-1-vs9b6   1/1       Running   1          3m
 ```

-We can inspect the PersistentVolumes on the destination cluster and notice `pv2` has been created which matches the contents of `pv2` on the source cluster.
+We can inspect the PersistentVolumes on the *destination cluster* and notice `pv2` has been created which matches the contents of `pv2` on the *source cluster*.

 ```
 $ oc get PersistentVolumes